 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of accepting your loan application.
+Your mortgage lender will give you a Loan Estimate (LE) detailing closing costs within three days of getting your application.
+You'll get a Loan Estimate (LE) of closing costs from your lender within three days of getting your application.

-This estimate is formed from the loan amount.
-RESPA requirements require that it has to contain all closing costs and be within a close range of accuracy, and I'll examine the estimate and let you know if it all looks good.
+The estimate is formed from the loan amount.
+RESPA requirements require that it has to include all closing costs and be within a precise range of accuracy, and I'll study the estimate and let you know if it all looks adequate.

-Then it's time to close on your house.
-This will probably happen at a title company or escrow office and should be a smooth and pleasant occurrence.
+Then we'll close on your house.
+This should take place at a title company or escrow office and will likely be a smooth and stress-free occasion.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you need anything or have any questions, be sure to call me at (859) 576-1877 or e-mail me at .
+And if you need anything, simply call me at (859) 576-1877 or e-mail me at .